tdunning/MiA/README.markdown

 Source code for 'Mahout in Action' book
 ==========

+This version was updated to work with Mahout 0.6.

 # Installation #

 To work with source code you need to have [Apache Maven](http://maven.apache.org/)